 How I Turn From Love to Hate Table Tennis

-I read many posts on the internet from different people who love or hate the game of table tennis.
-Also, I have come through a lot of comments and reasons stated by people why they love or hate table tennis.
-I would also like to share with you how I changed myself from loving the game to totally rejecting it now.
+I’ve read many posts on the internet from various people who love or hate table tennis.
+Also, I have come through many comments and reasons stated by people why they love or hate table tennis.
+I would also like to share how I changed from loving it to rejecting it.

-During my childhood when I was studied in primary school, I was getting a serious insomnia because of the tremendous pressure in facing the school examination.
-At that time the ticket to enter college is very rare and everyone needs to compete with thousands of other students to squeeze through the super narrow gate entrance of University.
+During my childhood, when I was in primary school, I had serious insomnia because of the tremendous pressure of facing the school examination.
+At that time, the ticket to enter college was very rare, and everyone needed to compete with thousands of other students to squeeze through the super narrow gate entrance of the University.

 My Psychology Mentor

-At that time I found a particularly good “psychology mentor” – Deng Yaping.
-Every time when I can’t fall in sleep, I’ll grab my fist tightly and tell myself.
-Deng Yaping can become a world champion, even though she had been getting in and expelled from the Henan team and national team for a few times, but she never gives up and finally make her way to become world champion in table tennis.
+At that time, I found an excellent “psychology mentor” – Deng Yaping.
+Whenever I could not fall asleep, I would hold a tight fist and tell myself.
+Deng Yaping can become a world champion, even though she had been expelled from the Henan team and national team a few times, but she never gave up and finally became a world champion in table tennis.

-Such an inspirational story always makes magic in comforting me, and every time I think of this, I can actually very quickly fall into sleep.
-This “psychology teacher” actually accompanies me through University and even my early work after I finish my study at University.
-Every time when I was in trouble or I have any doubt about myself, I will cheer myself: “even Deng Yaping can make it; sure I can make it too!”
+Such an inspirational story always comforts me, and every time I think of this, I quickly fall asleep.
+This “psychology teacher” actually accompanied me through University and even my early work after finishing my studies at the University.
+Whenever I was in trouble or had any doubt in myself, I would cheer myself: “even Deng Yaping can make it; sure I can make it too!”

-For this reason, I have always liked to watch table tennis matches and concerned about China table tennis players.
+For this reason, I have always liked to watch table tennis matches that involve Chinese table tennis players.

-I observed a lot of world champion getting born throughout my observation.
-From Jiang Jialiang, Chen Longcan, Ma Wenge, even Xu Zengcai, all these players accompany me through the difficult times that I have.
-At that time, it was really a soul-stirring for me for every game.
-I was cheer for their victory or cry in tears for their defeat.
+I have seen a lot of world champion emerge.
+From Jiang Jialiang, Chen Longcan, Ma Wenge, even Xu Zengcai, all these players have accompanied me through many difficult times that I have had.
+At that time, it was soul-stirring for me for every game.
+I cheered for their victory or cried for their defeat.

 The trend of Immigration of China Players

 After, the migrating trend began.
-The affair of Wei Qing Guang changed his nationality make me extremely angry!
-While Chen Jin also migrated to Taiwan and represent the Chinese Taipei to fight again China players make me want to cry.
+The affair of Wei Qing Guang changing his nationality made me extremely angry!
+While Chen Jin also migrated to Taiwan and represent the Chinese Taipei to fight again, China players make me want to cry.
 Not to mention many more that migrated to other countries throughout the trend of migration during that time.

-I still remember once Werner Schlager vs. Kong Linghui in World Championships competition.
-I even bought a few cans of beer and watched together with my buddies at University.
-It was just like celebrating some festival holiday which I still can remember how thrill we were at that time.
+I still remember once Werner Schlager vs Kong Linghui in World Championships competition.
+I even bought a few cans of beer and watched them together with my buddies at University.
+It was just like celebrating some festival holiday that I still can remember how thrilled we were.

-However, I bet we won’t be the only one who is thrill with China table tennis players; I believe there are many out there also cheer the China team as we do.
+However, I bet we won’t be the only ones thrilled by Chinese table tennis players; I believe many out there also cheer the China team as we do.

-However, my faith in table tennis started getting shaken not long after that.
+However, my faith in table tennis started getting shaken after that.

 Too Many Matches on TV

-I really do not understand why CCTV needs to show so many table tennis matches on their TV program every day.
-Some commentators were acting like they are the table tennis experts by telling us the profound technical and tactical play, and repulsive psychological thing.
+I do not understand why CCTV needs to show so many table tennis matches on their TV program every day.
+Some commentators acted like table tennis experts by telling us the profound technical and tactical play and awful psychological thing.

-The commentators like to show off self-appreciation-speaking by expressing a lot of tournament names and venues of competitions range from U21, U17, Open, Grand Prix, World Cup, World Championships, National Games, the Olympics blah blah blah.
-All these really make me sick.
+The commentators like to show off self-appreciation-speaking by expressing a lot of tournament names, and venues of competitions range from U21, U17, Open, Grand Prix, World Cup, World Championships, National Games, the Olympics blah blah blah.
+All these make me sick.

 The Pace of the Game is Too Fast

 I started getting frustrated when I saw a lot of matches that play at a very fast pace.
-According to the international measurement, it can take about one second for the ping pong ball to shift from one player when he hit with his paddle to the opponent.
-With so short time for every hit, to keep an eye by focusing on each hit can be a burden for spectators’ eyes.
+According to the international measurement, it can take about one second for the ping pong ball to shift from one player to the opponent when he hit with his paddle.
+With such a short time for every hit, to keep an eye by focusing on each hit can be a burden for spectators’ eyes.

 And most of the time, the table tennis ball just being played back and forth for 2 to 3 times and ended there.
 For casual spectators who watch the game on the TV channel, they may not even get into the game yet, but the play already ends from point to point.

-While for offensive players, the rallies normally end in a short period of time.
-As almost all players are an emphasis on third-ball attack where the player who serve the ball do a tricky serve to let the opponent having some difficulty to receive the ball, and when the opponent hit back, the player will make a killing on the shot.
-After watching so many matches playing like that, I started to feel bored and turn the TV to other sports channel.
+While for offensive players, the rallies typically end in a short time.
+As almost all players emphasise third-ball attack where the player who serves the ball does a tricky serve to let the opponent have some difficulty to receive the ball, and when the opponent hits back, the player will make a killing on the shot.
+After watching so many matches playing like that, I started to feel bored and turn the TV to another sports channel.